 Leave a comment

-I Found God today in my friends sharing His love.
+I Found God today in laughter.

 Leave a comment